-- Do your students feel a constant need to keep up with the Joneses? - Do they see the difference in their wants versus their needs? - Are they currently saving 10% of their income?
+- Do your students feel a constant need to keep up with the Joneses? - Do they see the difference between their wants and their needs? - Are they currently saving 10 percent of their income?
 Have they ever had a true emergency when they needed cash right away? - What big-ticket items are they saving for? - Are they willing to create and follow a spending plan?
-Encourage them to try it for at least one month. - Do your students feel the pressure to have and use a credit card?
+Challenge them to try it for at least one month. - Do your students feel pressured to have and use a credit card?